wakodeashay/SKC/README.md

     ```
     conda create -n <env_name> python=3.11.5
     ```
 <env_name> is the name of the conda environment.
-Any user defined name can be used, here SKC for sake of example.
+Any user defined name can be used, here SKC is used for the sake of example.

 3. Activate the conda environment
     ```